WKLH: Dave and Carole

 The Dave and Carole morning show dominated the Milwaukee radio ratings since WKLH debuted in 1986.
-Based on a yearly 4 rating book average, the show finished either #1 or #2 in Adults 25-54 for 22 consecutive years.
+Based on a yearly 4-rating book average, the show finished either #1 or #2 in Adults 25–54 for 22 consecutive years.

 The show was hosted by Dave Luczak and Carole Caine, who did the news and added the "female" perspective.
 The other regular was Kevin "KB" Brandt, a former stand-up comedian and a musician who also performs in several local bands.
 Since early 2002, the show has been produced by Marcus Allen.

 During its 20+ year run, the show featured a rotating cast.
 Regulars have included many current or former athletes and coaches.
 These include former Milwaukee Brewer Paul Molitor, former Brewer manager Phil Garner, then-Green Bay Packer coach Mike Holmgren, QB Brett Favre, defensive lineman Kabeer Gbaja-Biamila, and former Brewer pitching coach Mike Maddux.
 Other sports guests include LeRoy Butler, a member of the Packer Hall of Fame and Jason Wilde of the Wisconsin State Journal, twice Wisconsin sports writer of the year and famed glee club aficionado.

 Other current or former regular cast members include Mike Gousha from WISN-TV in Milwaukee, improv master Dylan Bolin "Out Of The Box", Segway King Angelo "Mort" Snotlocker, Rudy "Itchy" Itchkowski, Gino (The Judge) Salomone, "Mr. Angry", Dutch "Wandering Wisconsin", Joyce Garbaciak from WISN-TV, Katrina Cravy from WITI, Greg "The Gristleman" Koch, John McGivern, Willy Porter, Genesis touring guitarist Daryl Stuermer and more.

 Dave and Carole have also hosted hundreds of thousands of comedians in their studios.
 Since 1988, they have featured the weekly headliner at the Comedy Cafe in Milwaukee.
-Other comedy "regulars" include Fred Klett, Jim Gaffigan, Kyle Cease, Kathleen Madigan and Stephen Lynch and Wisconsin native Frank Caliendo.
+Other comedy "regulars" include Fred Klett, Jim Gaffigan, Kyle Cease, Kathleen Madigan, Stephen Lynch and Wisconsin native Frank Caliendo.

 Dave and Carole also produce and host many live shows in the Milwaukee area.
 These include their yearly "Comedy 4 Kids" at the Riverside Theater, "Dave and Carole-ing" for Christmas, their annual Christmas show also at the Riverside Theater, and the "Music of the Morning 'KLH" featuring the talented musicians of the morning show.
 All of these shows are fund raisers for their various charity endeavors and all shows typically sell out within seconds.

 On June 29, 2015, Carole Caine was let go by Saga after her contract was not renewed, ending a 29-year career at WKLH.
 In December 2024, Dave Luczak announced his retirement.
 He was replaced as morning host by Dave Coombs, who had hosted middays.